 Elkhorn Ranch Vacation Specials

 Extended Stay Relax and Ride

 Enjoy two week rate that discounts your visit about 5% off of the normal weekly rate, or three week rate that drops about 12% normal from the weekly rate

 No charge for children 5 and under, and 45% discount for kids 6-15 & 35% discount for teens 16-18 off of normal weekly rate.

 SPRING BREAK SPOTS ARE FILLING FAST – SPACE STILL AVAILABLE THE WEEKS OF MARCH 9, MARCH 23, APRIL 7 and APRIL 20, 2014!

 Add Creative Flair to your week at no extra charge during a Workshop Week!

 Special Field Sketching Week March 30 – April 6, 2014.
+Only one spot remaining!
 Visit for a special week of sketching horses, ranch scenes and the Sonoran desert landscape with artist Ruthie Stoner.
 Structured activities will include discussion and demonstration, sketching landscape and horses, and photographing corralled and running horses; plus you can do as much or as little as you like throughout the day and enjoy Elkhorn trail rides and ranch life.
 Workshop instruction will target beginners though all levels of experience are welcome!